decyphertek-io/decyphertek/docs/products/azure/pritunl-instructions.md

 Pritunl is an Enterprise VPN Server that supports OpenVPN & WireGuard. .It is designed for simplicity, reliability, and flexibility, making it suitable for both small businesses and large enterprises.
+[Azure Marketplace: Pritunl VPN Server ]( )

 Note:
 ------